JanneMattila/azure-firewall-and-network-testing/workloads/aks/README.md

 | HTTPS    | 443             | data.policy.core.windows.net                                  | 4      |
 | HTTP/1.1 | 80              | azure.archive.ubuntu.com                                      | 4      |
 | HTTPS    | 443             | motd.ubuntu.com                                               | 4      |

+## Monitoring and logging endpoints allowed

+The following is the Application Rule that is required to access monitoring and logging endpoints.